 Despite the narrow democratic majority in both chambers of Congress, the U.S. Citizenship Act requires bipartisan support to move forward.
 The challenge will come in the Senate where the split is 50-50.
 Democrats will need the support of 10 Republican senators to win the 60 votes necessary to defeat a filibuster.

 Obama was able to gain significant Republican support for his immigration efforts in 2013.
 Unfortunately, nearly every Republican senator who supported the former president is no longer in office.

 While these monumental proposals are telling of the Biden administration’s commitment to welcoming foreigners both currently inside and outside of the United States to become legal residents, the efforts will face pushback from Republicans.
 With this in mind, it’s important to remember that these proposals are still just that – proposals.
 The introduction of the ideas to Congress is a promising start, but we must not celebrate prematurely.

-For more information about the U.S. Citizenship Act or for assistance with your case, contact Monument Immigration.
+For more information about the U.S. Citizenship Act or for assistance with your case, contact the dedicated immigration lawyers at Monument Immigration.